gildarts/ngi-1admin-shared/projects/moe-course/README.md

 ## 發佈

-After building your library with `ng build moe-course`, go to the dist folder `cd dist/moe-course` and run `npm publish --access public`.
+After building your library with `ng build moe-course --prod`, go to the dist folder `cd dist/moe-course` and run `npm publish --access public`.